ShahzainAhmed/Dart/README.md

 - Child Class: A class which inherits properties from other class is called the child class.
 Also known as the derived class or subclass.

 ### Types of Inheritance
-- Single Inheritance
+- Single Inheritance: A class is allowed to inherit from only one class i.e. one subclass is inherited by one base class only.
 - Multiple Inheritance (Dart doesn't support multiple inheritance)
-- Mulitlevel Inheritance
+- Mulitlevel Inheritance: A subclass is inherited by another subclass or creates the chaining of inheritance.
-- Heirarchical Inheritance
+- Heirarchical Inheritance: Two or more classes inherit a single class.